 As the two parent breeds are totally different, it is near impossible to predict the appearance of the Corgiever.
 One thing is for sure, they will have a long coat, a cheeky face and a beautiful tail.

-Their long coat means they are excellent cuddle buddies due to their fluffy coat, however it also requires a lot of grooming!
+Their long coat means they are excellent cuddle buddies, however it also requires a lot of grooming!

 During shedding season, they will need almost daily brushing.
 Outside of this, brushing once or twice a week may be beneficial to keep their coat smooth.